TrivadisPF/streamsets-dev-simulator/README.md

 Timestamp Mode  | How to retrieve the timestamp of the message.
 Use:<br/><ul><li>**Absolute** - the value of the field specified in `Timestamp Field` is directly used as the timestamp of the message<br/><li>**Absolute with Start Timestamp** - the value specified as the start timestamp is used as the start time for the simulator.
 All rows where the event timestamp column has a timestamp earlier will be skipped.<li>**Relative from Anchor** - the value of field specified in `Timestamp Field` is used as a time delta to calculate the new event timestamp from the anchor timestamp specified in `Anchor Time is Now?` and `Anchor Time`.<li>**Relative from Previous Event** - the value of the field specified in `Timestamp Field` is used as a time delta to calculate the new event timestamp based on the timestamp of the previous event.<li>**Fixed** (not yet supported) - a fixed delta is used, specified by the `Fixed Time Delta` property.
 Timestamp Field  | the field which holds the timestamp Relative Time Resolution  | Format of the time resolution in the field specified by `Timestamp Field`.
 Used when `Timestamp Mode` is set to **Relative from Anchor** or **Relative from Previous Event**
 Timestamp Format  | Format of the timestamp in the field specified by `Timestamp Field`.
-Used to convert a date or datetime into an Unix epoch time, if not already so.
+Used to convert a date or datetime into a Unix epoch time, if not already so.
 Fixed Time Delta (ms) | A fixed Time Delta in milliseconds between each message (event), used when `Timestamp Mode` is set to **Fixed**
 Event Timestamp Output Field | Name of the field in the record to hold the calculated event timestamp.
 You can specify an existing field or a new field.
 If the field does not exist, Dev Simulator creates the field.
 Anchor Time is Now? | Select this if the simulation should start at the current system wallclock time.
 If unselected, the simulation start can be specified through the `Anchor Time` property.